 - 1. Exams or Tests: There will be 3 tests and there will be no makeup exams given.
 Zeros will be given for all missed tests.
 Please refer to calendar for dates. - 2.
 Final Exam: The common final will be given during the last week of the semester.
 A score of 0 will be given if the final is missed.
 Please refer to calendar for dates. - 3.
 Homework: The purpose of homework is to provide students with sufficient practice to master all topics and to do well on tests and the final exam.
 Homework is done using MathXL (all assignments are listed online as well as the deadline).
 It is student's responsibility to complete them on or before the deadline regardless whether he/she is absent.
 Please keep in mind that after the deadline you will not be able to work on that specific assignment because the program will lock it automatically.
 If your overall score is 90% or higher you will get full credit, otherwise your grade will be your overall percentage translated to points.
-For example: if you score 91%=100 points, if you score 72%=72 points.
+For example: if you score 90%=100 points, if you score 72%=72 points.

-- 4. MathXL Code: XL29-V1MR-801Z-7T52.
-Please refer to the MathXL webpage for deadlines. - 5.
+- 4. MathXL Code: XL2D-S1G5-001Z-3T52.
+Please refer to the MathXL webpage for deadlines (12/04/2016). - 5.
 There will be no extra credit.
 Students must learn the material to pass this course. - 6.
 It is up most important that students review the material to do well on exams.
-Students are encouraged to form study groups to meet regularly to keep up with assignments and to study for tests. - 7.
-Students will not be allowed to make up an exam or final exam unless you have a powerful reason to miss a test (e.g. hospitalization, jury duty, and bring the corresponding paperwork). - 8.
+Students are encouraged to form study groups and to attend tutoring sessions to keep up with assignments and to study for tests. - 7.
+Students will not be allowed to make up an exam or final exam unless they have a powerful reason to miss a test (e.g. hospitalization, jury duty, etc. and bring the corresponding paperwork as evidence).
+It is students 'responsibility to notify the instructor via e-mail or by phone to make arrangements. - 8.
 Notes/formulas: During exams, students cannot use any notes unless otherwise directed by the instructor.
 No exceptions!